+Bill and Melinda Gates announced the end of their marriage in a tweet Monday, May 3, 2021.
 Bill Gates calls his father, Bill Gates Sr., “the real Bill Gates.”
 He wrote on Instagram about how he learned generosity from his mother, Mary Maxwell Gates.
+Bill and Melinda Gates announced the end of their marriage in a tweet Monday, May 3, 2021.

 Gates had two sisters, who went on to serve in similar roles as their parents.
 Both of his sisters, like their mother, Mary Gates, served on the Board of Regents for the University of Washington, according to the university’s website.